vygr/ChrysaLisp/docs/COMMS.md

 this will just pass an object reference between the processes.

 Arrays and Strings can be used as message data and these will always be received as String objects, even if the destination is on the same CPU.
+Arrays will have their data copied into a String object before sending.

+Senders can martial data for sending via a `(str ...)` or `(str (string-stream ...))` and Recivers with a `(string-stream msg)` or combined with a `(read ...)` call on a `(string-stream msg)`, the world is your Lobster have fun.